tnyim/jungletv/afdocs/reference/server/jungletv_rpc.md

 ##### Parameters

 - `eventName` - A case-sensitive string identifying the event type.
-  In addition to application-defined events, there is a set of
+  In addition to application-defined events, there is a set of runtime-emitted [events](#events).
 - `listener` - A function that will be executed whenever this type of remote event is emitted by a client.
   The function will be called with at least one argument, a [context object](#context-object), followed by any arguments included by the client when emitting the event.